§ Pillar 03 · The library

 “The principal differs.
 The standard does not.”

-AI Mirror, VERIDEX BI — USA, and Sovereign Mirror are the firm's three analytical engines.
+The Market Entry Intelligence Decision Protocol, VERIDEX BI — USA, and the Sovereign Intelligence Decision Protocol are the firm's three analytical engines.
 Each one answers a different question for a different principal.
 This essay names what makes them different — and what holds them to the same standard.

 Browse by category.